indy91/ApolloTrajectoryDesignProgram/README.md

 Here follow descriptions of each input:

 -Year, Month, Day: Date on which the launch will occur.
+-Estim.
+Time: An initial guess logic is run to determine a preliminary time of liftoff.
+This initial logic by default starts searching from 12h GMT and will find a solution at +/- 12 hours from that.
+Should the launch window span across midnight GMT (see description of first guess page) an issue can occur where the converged launch time is at shortly before midnight for one launch azimuth and at shortly after midnight of the same(!) day for a slightly larger launch azimuth.
+Of course it should be finding a launch shortly after midnight on the following day instead.
+To achieve this, set this estimated time to e.g. 23h instead of 12h GMT.
+The output launch time should now be slightly larger than 24 hours instead of slightly larger than 0 hours, which is the indication that it (correctly) found a launch at the beginning of the next day.
+Aside from this potential issue, the default value of 12 hours does not usually need to be changed.
 -Azimuth: In degrees, should be a number between 72 and 108.
 -Window.
 Pacific and Atlantic launch windows are possible.
 -Opportunity: Only first and second TLI opportunities are supported, happening on the second and third orbit after launch, respectively.